AbdullahS17053/Fish-coin-game-Assembly-8088/README.md

 If game is quit, screen transitions to end screen.
 Thank you message is displayed with users name,

 Upon any key press on end screen, programs exits.

+Interesting functionalities:

+'Wiping' of pixels whilst in graphics mode before transitioning to another screen.
+Music stops when escape is pressed and continues from same note if No(N) is selected.
+Scrolling of ships and boats stops when escape is pressed and continues from same position if No(N) is selected.
+Score is displayed at top right corner.
+Screen transitions are implemented whilst in text mode.
+No abrupt jumping from one screen to another, smooth tranition is in play by the use of various screen buffer to give a 'scrolling' effect.
+If arrows is pressed continously, fish moves at an increased and smooth speed.
+Of the three pixels used to represent the fish, coins can be collected with each.

+One of the most interesting projects i've made till date.
+(6/12/2022) (Uploaded a month later)